Władysław Odonic: Marriage and issue

-Between 1218/20 Władysław married with Hedwig (d.
+Between 1218/1220, Władysław married Hedwig (d.
 29 December 1249), whose origins are disputed among historians and sources.
 According to some sources, her parentage is unknown; however, other historians believed that she had a Pomeranian or Moravian origin: she could be the daughter of Duke Mestwin I of Pomerania, and thus be the sister of Świętopełk II, or she could be a member of the Přemyslid dynasty.
 They reportedly had six children: